ubuntu-mate/ubuntu-mate.org/blog/20170113-mate-116-for-xenial-xerus.md

 is **mostly built against GTK2+ to ensure compatibility with Ubuntu MATE 16.04 and all the 3rd party MATE applets, plugins and extensions**.

-That said some applications have been transistioned to GTK3+ such as:
+That said some applications have been transitioned to GTK3+ such as:

   * Engrampa
   * MATE Notification Daemon